Selection

 diagram.selectCollection(diagram.nodes);

-Note how the Part.selectionObjectName property is similar to the Part.locationObjectName in helping to treat a node as if only one piece of it really mattered.
+Note how the Part.selectionObjectName property is similar to the Part.locationObjectName in helping to treat a node as if only one piece of it really matters.

 Custom Selection Adornments